-Desserts served on plates made by Jim Shrosbree and Mara Winningham.
+Desserts of all sorts are served on plates made by Jim Shrosbree and Mara Winningham.

 Pine Nut Cookies